The G3 Movement - Origins

 And Trask got his wish one day.
 The Sergeant's lofty dreams of becoming a General were put on the fast track accelerator the moment a certain front line officer walked into Obadji's prison and - as a result - Trask's life.

-Yasskul Obadji stood in his office in the top floor of Termitka prison.
-Hands clasped tightly behind his back, his military uniform pristine as he gazed out of his window into the prison yard.
-It was clear, to anyone who might see him, that Obadji enjoyed presenting a perfect appearance.
+Yasskul Obadji stood in his office in the top floor of Termitka prison, hands clasped tightly behind his back and his military uniform pristine as he gazed out of his window into the prison yard.
 It was his duty as a Captain in the Imperial Army to be infallible, especially since it was his also his duty to keep a watchful eye over the most filthy individuals in all of the Empire territories.

 All enemy forces taken prisoner on the warfront were routed to Termitka.
 They were dangerous, unruly, and rebellious.
 Who wouldn't be?
 They were forced out of the hands of their loyal leaders and into the care of Yasker's Empire.
-Their belief that the League would risk a rescue operation through Nezeb - the Empire's capital city - and into Igsh - the headquarters of the Imperial Army - was incredibly foolish, but each and every prisoner held that belief close at heart despite guards reminding them of these two roadblocks every time they complained.
+Their belief that the League would risk a rescue operation through Nezebgrad (the Empire's capital city) and into Igsh (the headquarters of the Imperial State Military) was incredibly foolish.
+Regardless, each and every prisoner held faith in rescue close at heart, despite guards reminding them of such hopelessness.

 "The League is strong, and our strong will is testament to that!
 Our forces will flatten your capital, and sav--"

 Obadji grinned at the memory.
 The prisoner who had shouted that was instantly beheaded by the hammer of the Imperial Prison Staff's top sergeant.
 Obadji even then had the prison yard cleared and let a few guards play a... 'peculiar game of goblinball' for an hour while everyone else was forced to watch.
-At the end of the game, Obadji had walked out there, showing off his clean, perfectly kept Class A parade attire.
-He had clasped his hands behind his back, grinned savagely, and looked at the rest of the unwillingly spectating prisoners.
+At the end of the game, Obadji stalked into the field, smugly staring down the rest of the prisoners, hands clasped behind his back, grinning savagely.
+He was like a hawk staring down prey.
+He was in control.

 "Let this be a lesson to you all.
 The League will not come to save you.
 Any more talk of a rescue operation will be crushed - literally - with the Gopher Cannon."
 He had pointed at a lone, tiny Gibberling, whose family had already been taken from him by the dreaded hammer.
-"That means you too, Slovesh."
+"Remember, Slovesh.
+Remember well, and heed."

 The Warden's grin curled even more as he remembered Slovesh hide behind a Kanian prisoner in horror after he saw Sergeant Orfin raise the hammer, which had both a picture of a gopher and a Gibberling as well as numerous tiny tally marks beside each, etched into the steel side.

 He chuckled darkly at the thought, despite his chagrin at the loss of the Gibberling's parents.
 His disappointment didn't come from an emotional distress, but rather from a strategical one.
 Gibberlings were particularly valuable prisoners.
 Often employed as spies by the League, they were privy to intelligence that many other League soldiers were not.
-The League wasn't very smart when it came to filling their intelligence division - they told their operatives everything about the operation they were undertaking.
-They let their operatives know the name of their handler.
-They let the operatives know where their handlers worked from (usually on Empire territory).
-And, finally, Gibberlings were so small compared to Orcs that all it took to get them to spill their guts about their mission was to bring Trask into the room to stand there with his hammer.
-His massive size and even bigger reputation was enough to intimidate them into talking.
+The League was stupid when it came to giving intel to their agents; their operatives knew everything.
+The names of their superiors, the scope of their operations, everything.
+Complete lack of need-to-know regulations crippled the League's strategy on a regular basis.
+And finally, Gibberlings were so small compared to Orcs that all it took to get them to spill their guts about their mission was to bring Trask into the room to stand there with his hammer.
+And that hammer had a reputation.

 A rough pounding on his office door shook him from his thoughts.
 He growled, activated his glowing green eyes, and turned.
 He kept his posture.
 "Come in," he called.
 An out-of-breath Corporal burst through the door; he hunched forward and heaved with exhaustion, hands on his knees, before stiffening up and managing a hasty salute.